Not everyone knows how to make the most of their pension because they are not money minded or don’t have the help of a financial adviser.

 You can get free guidance from the government’s Pension Wise website.

 Pension Investment Pathway FAQ

-Besides a house, your pension is probably the biggest financial asset you have.
+Besides a house, your pension is probably your biggest financial asset.

 The money must last many years in retirement – some of us retire at 55 and can live another 30 years or more.

 An annuity is an insurance product designed to pay a guaranteed income for life, so you don’t run out of cash during retirement.

 Sometimes called flexi-access, flexible drawdown allows retirement savers to take money from their pension when they reach the age of 55.
 The withdrawals can be taken in several ways while leaving the rest of the fund invested.

 No, you do not have to follow the pathways, but your pension provider must offer the options to you.